 As with every pricey transaction it pays to read the description carefully AND the details of the person letting the property.
 You may believe the person letting the apartment is an honest individual, but click around a bit, tedious I know, but if you see the same name and contact details appear for another property, or several properties, then chances are you could be looking at dealing with a property speculator or unofficial agency.

 While searching for an Airbnb flat for my sister a couple of years ago I found one individual who had 7 properties listed.
+Such is not uncommon.